-- Cluster headaches: Lasting anywhere from 15 minutes to 3 hours, these headaches come on suddenly and can reoccur up to 8 times a day for weeks or months.
+- Cluster headaches: Lasting anywhere from 15 minutes to 3 hours, these head pain come on suddenly and can reoccur up to 8 times a day for weeks or months.
 They are known for one-sided, severe head pain that is described as burning or sharp and is often located around one eye.
 This eye usually becomes red and swollen, the eyelid may droop, and the nose may become runny or stuffy.

 Relief for Headaches That Works

 A link has been established between frequent headaches, including the above types and much more, and a misalignment in the bones of the upper neck.
 A misalignment located here can put undue pressure on the brainstem, causing it to send improper signals to the brain.
 Nerves in this area can also become irritated.
-This is the perfect scenario for headaches to develop.
+This is the perfect scenario for head pain to develop.